azizilab/arcadia_reproducibility/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact elham@azizilab.com.
+For questions or issues, please open an issue on GitHub or contact the authors.

+- Bar Rozenman - br2783@columbia.edu
+- Kevin Hoffer-Hawlik - kh3205@columbia.edu
+- Elham Azizi - elham@azizilab.com